wcj365/python-stats-dataviz/assignments/assignment_03/README.md

 34 45 38 44 45 61 41 43 51 43
 ```
 ## The Requirements:
-- You should program and test the solution in Jupyter notebook:
+- You should program and test the solution in Jupyter notebook using Google Colab:
-- Save/upload the notebook file to your GitHub repository
+- Save/upload the notebook file to your GitHub repository and fetch upstream
 - Submit the link of your GitHub repo to BB.

 ## Hints:
-- You can use Python standard library random to generate one random number at a time
+- You can use Python standard library random to generate one random number at a time.
-- Alternatively but not recommended: you can use NumPy random library to generate 10 numbers at a time or 100 random number altogether in one shot.
 - You are likely to use nested loop - a loop within in another loop since you are dealing with a 10 x 10 matrix.
 - You will use modular operator (%) to determine if an integer is an odd number or an even number.
-- Use the "end=" option of the print() function to avoid a new line after the print and also to add additional spaces.
+- Use the "end=" option of the print() function to avoid a new line and also to add additional spaces.
     - for example, print(9, end="   ") will print 9 followed by three spaces and not starting a new line.
 - Think through the logic.
 Try simple things first.
 Don't make it too complicated.
 You only need a few lines of code.